History of Long Branch

 Long Branch survived the Civil War, the Reconstruction era, the Great Depression, and two world wars.
 Named a Virginia Historic Landmark in 1968 and listed in the National Register of Historic Places in 1969, Long Branch is significant for its relation to national, regional, and local historical narratives.

-While it is unclear if Burwell was able to incorporate all of Latrobe’s recommendations into the final design of Long Branch, he did include the servant’s staircase that can still be seen today.
 Burwell did not have much time to enjoy his new home, for he fell fatally ill in the filthy camps around Norfolk, Virginia while serving in the military during the War of 1812.

 Following Burwell’s death, the property passed into the ownership of his sister, Sarah, and her husband Philip Nelson.
 While Burwell had died in 1813, it appears that the Nelson’s did not move in until around 1820.
 Details on their early tenancy are scarce, but by the 1830s sources indicate they operated the house as a school for girls and maintained the grounds as a wheat plantation.
-Philip’s son Thomas then opened a boy’s school at Rosney, the plantation home immediately north of Long Branch.
+Philip’s son Thomas then opened a boy’s school at Rosney, the Nelson's plantation home immediately north of Long Branch.
 It is likely that Philip was responsible for the addition of an open-air loggia to the house – the eastern brick addition.

 Philip’s ownership of Long Branch was mainly characterized by difficult economic conditions, including the Panic of 1825 and 1837.
-While Philip, like Robert Burwell before him, utilized enslaved laborers and servants to run his plantation, he still struggled to make Long Branch extremely profitable, and by the early 1840s, he was apparently forced to sell to his nephew, Hugh Mortimer Nelson.
+While Philip, like Robert Burwell before him, used enslaved laborers and servants to run his plantation, he still struggled to make Long Branch extremely profitable, and by the early 1840s, he was apparently forced to sell to his nephew, Hugh Mortimer Nelson.
 Philip and Sarah would live the rest of their lives back at Rosney, the home that they had lived in before moving to Long Branch.

 Hugh, one of Clarke County’s delegates to the Virginia secession convention, was a pro-Union delegate as were many residents of the Valley.
 All of Hugh’s speeches from the debates survive, including an impassioned speech concerning the impact of a war on his native region: